kbopenbib/kbopenbib_data/README.md

 - [Document types](examples/document_types.md) 🗂️
 - [Address information](examples/address_information.md) 🏛️

-Annual snapshots from the KBOpenBib project are openly available for Users of the [Kompetenznetzwerk Bibliometrie](https://bibliometrie.info), via the [Open Scholarly Data Warehouse of the SUB Göttingen](https://subugoe.github.io/scholcomm_analytics/data.html) and [Zenodo](https://zenodo.org).
+Annual snapshots from the KBOpenBib project are openly available to Users of the [Kompetenznetzwerk Bibliometrie](https://bibliometrie.info), via the [Open Scholarly Data Warehouse of the SUB Göttingen](https://subugoe.github.io/scholcomm_analytics/data.html) and [Zenodo](https://zenodo.org).

-The current release is based on the August 2024 snapshot of OpenAlex, including works with publication years 2014 to 2024.
+The current release is based on the August 2024 snapshot of OpenAlex, limited to works with publication years 2014 to 2024.

 ## Usage